Flamingos, Bascom Hill

 In 1967 Soviet Foreign Policy 317 could as well have been Martian Astrology 317 so senseless it seemed to me.
 Much concerned me that year; transportation to my job 20 blocks off campus; eight credits of Russian, my girlfriend had missed her period.
 My classmates seemed scions of America’s aristocrats, financially secure, La vie san souci.
 Such unhappiness they suffered was like that neighborhood dog that would dig a hole, then bark in it for hours.
 So it seemed the anti-Vietnam war movement gave meaning to empty lives.

 I now realize that Professor Petrovich, who had seen much, tread carefully when describing the Soviet Union, and never ever used the work ‘genocide’ in a Soviet context.
-Though the Soviet Union was out of style in 1967, Red China was a ‘miracle of human equality’ as the ‘Cultural Revolution’ unleashed to cleanse ‘bureaucratism,’ a renewal of revolutionary fervor.
+Soviet Genocide?
+Come on!
+Where is your evidence?
+Robert Conquest?
+He’s anti-Communist.
+Though the Soviet Union was out of style in 1967, Red China was a ‘miracle of human equality’ as the ‘Cultural Revolution’ unleashed to cleanse ‘bureaucratism,’ with renewed revolutionary fervor.